Telefonica signs deal to use AT&T infrastructure in Mexico

 The company was open to working with the Mexican government on its telecom projects, Calderon added.

-Reporting by Julia Love and Jessica Jones; Editing by David Alire Garcia, Chizu Nomiyama and Dan Grebler
+Reporting by Julia Love; Editing by David Alire Garcia and Chizu Nomiyama